aperofsky/markdown-cv/index.md

 ### Assistant Teaching
 `Fall 2016, Fall 2017`
-**Scientific Inquiry Across Disciplines**, University of Texas at Austin, Austin, TX.<br/>
+**Scientific Inquiry Across Disciplines**, University of Texas at Austin<br/>
-Instructor: Katie Hansen, Assistant Professor of Practice, Freshman Research Initiative
+Instructor: Katie Hansen, Assistant Professor of Practice

 `Spring 2013`
-**Social Networks and Infectious Diseases**, University of Texas at Austin, Austin, TX.<br/>
+**Social Networks and Infectious Diseases**, University of Texas at Austin<br/>
-Instructor: Lauren Ancel Meyers, Professor, Departments of Integrative Biology, Statistics & Data Sciences, and Population Health
+Instructor: Lauren Ancel Meyers, Professor

 ### Guest Lectures
 `Nov 2015`
-**Biological Networks and Social Network Analysis**, Introduction to Biological Statistics Course <br/> Center for Computational Biology and Bioinformatics, University of Texas at Austin, Austin, TX.
+**Biological Networks and Social Network Analysis**, Introduction to Biological Statistics Course, Center for Computational Biology and Bioinformatics, University of Texas at Austin.

 `Nov 2014`
-**Introduction to Networks**, Introduction to Biological Statistics Course<br/>
-Center for Computational Biology and Bioinformatics, University of Texas at Austin, Austin, TX.
+**Introduction to Networks**, Introduction to Biological Statistics Course, Center for Computational Biology and Bioinformatics, University of Texas at Austin.

 ### Professional training
 `2020`
-**Scientists Teaching Science**, *National Institutes of Health*, Virtual.<br/>
+**Scientists Teaching Science**, U.S. National Institutes of Health.
 Completed 9-week pedagogy course on best practices for teaching and learning in STEM subjects at the undergraduate level.

 ## Professional activities
 `Feb 2023`